JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Method

 \subsection{Completeness function}

-We assess the completeness of our search by injecting $320$ mock emitters in the median-subtracted WFSS data and recovering them through the same pipeline (GM+visual inspection).
-The mock emitters are inserted in visually vetted objects across the COSMOS-3D footprint passing our photometric quality cuts but rejected by the Gaussian-Matched filter such that their morphology resemble closely that of real emitters.
+We assessed the completeness of our search by injecting $320$ mock emitters in the median-subtracted WFSS data and recovering them through the same pipeline (guassian-matched filter and visual inspection).
+The mock emitters were inserted in visually vetted objects across the COSMOS-3D footprint passing our photometric quality cuts but rejected by the gaussian-matched (GM) filter such that their morphology resemble closely that of real emitters.
 The $320$ emitters span a grid of redshift ($6.75\leq z\leq9.05$ , with $\Delta z=0.15$), \oiii\ $5008\ \AA$ fluxes ($-18.3 \leq \log_{10} f_{\oiii\ 5008} \leq 16.4$, in $\Delta \log_{10}f = 0.1$), and \oiii\ / H$\beta$ ratio ($-1 \leq \log_{10} \oiii/\rm{H}\beta \leq 1.3$, in $\Delta = 0.1$ increments).
-The mock emitters are then mixed with the real galaxy candidates and inspected in a blind-trial fashion by the visual inspection team.
+The mock emitters were then mixed with the real galaxy candidates and inspected in a blind-trial fashion by the visual inspection team.
 We note that the above parameters include objects with H$\beta$/\oiii\ ratios up to $10$, i.e. inclusive of very metal-poor candidates.
 The presence strong H$\beta$ lines improves the recovery fraction of faint \oiii\ emitters even if the secondary line ($4960$ \AA) is not detected.
 Since no such objects are detected in the final sample, we only computed the completeness using mock sources with H$\beta$/\oiii\ $<3$ (corresponding to a total of 225 mock emitters) as this would otherwise bias our inferred completeness function high.

-By applying the selection criteria detailed in the previous section, we determine the end-to-end completeness of our spectroscopic search, which we show in Fig. \ref{fig:completeness_function}.
-The completeness is well-characterised by a sigmoid function with a $50\%$ completeness at SNR(\oiii)$= 8.7$, where the fainter member of the doublet becomes detected (SNR$\gtrsim 2.9$).
-The best-fit parameters are :
+By applying the selection criteria detailed in the previous section, we determined the end-to-end completeness of our spectroscopic search, which we show in Fig. \ref{fig:completeness_function}.
+The completeness is well-characterised by a sigmoid function